maximilionus/lucidglyph/README.md

 ## Usage
 ### Install
-1. Download the latest release [here](https://github.com/maximilionus/lucidglyph/releases/latest)
+1. Download the latest release from [here](https://github.com/maximilionus/lucidglyph/releases/latest) _(Assets - Source code)_ and unpack it.
-   *(download "Source code")* and unpack it to any user available location.
 2. Open the terminal in the unpacked directory.
-3. Run the command below, root required:
+3. Execute the command below with elevated permissions:
    > You can also set up this project for the current user only, without
    > system-wide access.
 See [User mode](#user-mode).